 She had eaten this popular dish at a local cafeteria and liked it so

-much she went home and developed her version.
-She said, "It's a dead
+much she went home and developed her own version.

 Scoop out salad into serving size balls and serve in center of a lettuce leaf.

 Lay pimento strips across top for a garnish.

 Serve with one of our delicious homemade Salad Dressings if desired or any other dressing of your choice.

 If you can not find the correct size can, one closest in weight will suffice.